codesport/admin-panel/README.md

 ### Import and Export Statements

 React leverages ES6 import and export statements for modularity.
-React modules (i.e, components) must be exported in order to be imported.
+React modules (i.e., components) must be exported in order to be imported.
 Exports may either be named or "default".
 We'll use both types in this project.
 Refer to [Mozilla](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export) for documentation.

 ## React Components

 A React application is composed of *modular pieces of code* which compute and/or display a portion of application's UI.
 These modular pieces are called are encapsulated *components*.
-According to the [React documentation](https://reactjs.org/docs/thinking-in-react.html), as a best-practice, components should follow the single-use principle of SOLID Obect Oriented (OO) design.
+According to the [React documentation](https://reactjs.org/docs/thinking-in-react.html), as a best-practice, components should follow the single-use principle of SOLID Object Oriented (OO) design.
 If you are not familiar with SOLID principles, [Hash Bang Code](https://www.hashbangcode.com/article/solid-principles-php) has a excellent tutorial.

 Ideally, each component represents a portion of our view.
 Within react there are two kinds of components: functional and class.
 This means that React applications may be either created using OO Classes or pure functions.

 ### Functional Components
 Functional components in React are composed of pure functions which are [first class objects (functions)](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) in JavaScript.
-As functions, a given set of inputs will always provide a predicatble and guaranteed output.
+As functions, a given set of inputs will always provide a predictable and guaranteed output.
 As first class objects, JavaScript functions may be treated as variables.

    * **PRO TIP 3:** Generally speaking, child components should be functional components and not manage state.
 In fact, their state must be lifted into and therefore managed by its parent